Single-measurement Bell analysis: Method

+Regarding the statistical nature of these quantities, we must distinguish $p (\xi |\rho )$ and $\tilde{p} (\xi^\prime |\rho)$ from $p (\xi |\xi^\prime )$.
+This last one $p (\xi |\xi^\prime )$, which is a relation between statistics (\ref{chr}), is a state-independent deterministic nonrandom function fully determined once for all once we know the measurement to be performed.
+On the other hand, $p (\xi |\rho )$ and $\tilde{p} (\xi^\prime |\rho)$ are of random statistical nature depending on the state $\rho$ considered.
+To be determined one would need to perform a large enough number of single-shot measurements to collect the complete statistics.

-We have to stress that in classical physics this inversion procedure always leads to a proper joint probability distribution, this is $p(\xi |\rho) \geq 0$ \cite{AL16,LM17}.
-So the lack of positivity of $p(\xi |\rho)$ and $ p (\xi |\xi^\prime )$ is therefore a signature of nonclassical behavior, which naturally can be related to the nonclassical features of the Bell tests, as clearly shown in Ref. \cite{MAL20}.
-We will elaborate on that.
+We have to stress that in classical physics this inversion procedure always leads to a proper joint probability distribution, this is $p(\xi |\rho) \geq 0$, since in classical physics such a proper probability distribution exists for all combination of observables \cite{AL16,LM17}.
+However in the quantum case this is no longer granted when the are incompatible observables, so the lack of positivity of $p(\xi |\rho)$ is a signature of nonclassical behavior, in agreement with the Fine theorem in Ref. \cite{AF82}.
+We recall that $\tilde{p} (\xi^\prime |\rho)$ is always a non negative probability distribution by virtue of being the statistics of the actual measurement performed.
+Consequently, after Eq. (\ref{chr}), the lack of positivity of $p(\xi |\rho)$ requires a lack of positivity of $ p (\xi |\xi^\prime )$.
+This naturally can be related to the nonclassical features displayed by the Bell-tests measurements, as shown in Ref. \cite{MAL20}.